 Value Drivers: Does your IT partner understand the value drivers of your industry and your business?
 This essential knowledge helps your IT partner to develop profit bearing solutions.

 Business and Operational Workflow: Your IT partner must understand your business workflow in detail in order to build efficiently running IT systems.
-They need to know how your operational and administrative systems best function and how to ensure efficient interface between these two systems.
-Does data and information flow smoothly between departments and functions in your company?
+They need to know how your operational and administrative systems best function and how to ensure an efficient interface between these two systems.
+Does information and data flow smoothly between departments and functions in your company?

-Business and Operational Objectives: How well do your IT systems help your company deliver on your objectives?
-You should have no hesitation describing how your IT partner supports delivery of your business objectives.
+Business and Operational Objectives: How well do your managed IT services help your company deliver on your objectives?
+You should have no hesitation describing how your IT partner supports the delivery of your business objectives.
 If this is not the case, you may benefit from an independent systems assessment by a competent IT MSP.

 In a true Business and IT partnership, both entities work together to develop and implement Business and IT strategy.
 The strategy will clearly align with your company’s value drivers and business and operational objectives.
 This will position your company with a strategic advantage over your competition.

 In addition to understanding your business, however, a good IT partner also needs to be well versed in their trade.
 Below are a few indicators that your partner possesses the competencies necessary to help your business succeed.

 Your IT Partner:

 - Knows how to utilize IT to enhance operational efficiency specific to your operating environment.

 - Understands how to design a system to accommodate growth and shifts in demand.

 - Understands how IT solutions can help you expand your business.